 Yes, you can apply makeup to your bottom eyelash extensions just like with your top lashes.

 The same advice, such as sticking with water-based makeup, is still valid.

 Oil-based makeup is notoriously challenging to take off, and it will damage your natural lash and the lash extension.

 The aftercare is the same because the bottom and upper eye lash extensions are applied together.
 It’s not particularly difficult, but keeping your lashes dry for the first 24 hours following the procedure is crucial.

 It would be best if you refrained from taking long showers, swimming, steaming, and crying.
 Avoid oil-based products and eye makeup, especially mascara.

 Bottom Lash Extensions Cost

-Costs for bottom lash extensions range from $30 to $100.
+The Cost of lash extensions range from $30 to $100.
 The price varies according to the number of lashes applied, the salon’s location, and the lash artist’s level of expertise.
 Keep that in mind if your pricing is based on the number of extensions, as you can anticipate adding between 15 and 30 extensions per eye.

 Bottom Lash Extensions – Key Takeaways

-Bottom eyelash extensions make your eyes stand out as if you are wearing subtle eyeliner, although it seems like a small change.
+Bottom lash extensions make your eyes stand out as if you are wearing subtle eyeliner, although it seems like a small change.
 They give the eyes a wider appearance and balance between the top and lower lash extension.
 Although they require some upkeep, the significant impact is worth it.
 Although they last less time than top lash extensions, it’s not a deal breaker if you love makeup and need them for a special occasion.